Burton J. Lee III: Post-White House work

 After leaving the White House, Lee moved to Greenville, South Carolina, where he became administrator of the Greenville Health System and established the system's first comprehensive cancer treatment program.
 In the late 1990s, he moved to Boston, Massachusetts, where he was a member of the board of directors of the Marine Biological Laboratory.

 Lee retired and lived briefly on Martha's Vineyard, Massachusetts, before moving to Vero Beach, Florida.
 He served as chairman of the Indian River County Hospital District, and on the board of directors of the Whole Family Health Center.
 He also co-founded Alcohope, a nonprofit alcohol recovery center.

 In 2005, Lee authored an editorial in The Washington Post in which he condemned military medical personnel who participated in the torture of individuals taken prisoner during the war on terror.

 Personal life and death

-Burton Lee III married Pauline Herzog in 1953.
+Lee married Pauline Herzog in 1953.
 Their marriage ended in divorce.
 The couple had three children: Chip, Jackie, and Roz.
 Lee then married Ann Kelly, and was step-father to her three children from her first marriage: Debbie, Wendy, and Leigh.

-Lee died of bladder cancer at his home in Vero Beach on November 25, 2016.
-He was survived by his wife Ann, and all six children.
+Lee died of bladder cancer at his home in Vero Beach on November 25, 2016, aged 86.